 This publication is focused on work by writers and artists who live with chronic illness, mental illness, and disability.
 The work doesn’t necessarily need to be about those experiences, but submissions along those lines are welcomed and encouraged.

 We aim to be inclusive but reserve the right to reject work that isn’t in line with our goals and voice as a publication.
 Anything discriminatory, ableist, sexist, and/or racist will be rejected.
 Here’s a list of ableist language and alternative words that can be used.

 Acceptances and publication will occur on a rolling basis in blog format to make this magazine as timely and accessible as possible.
 We will respond to all submissions that follow our guidelines, but keep in mind that this is a volunteer-run operation and many of the editors are living with their own health issues and disabilities.
-If you haven’t gotten a response in 4-6 weeks, please check in.
+If you haven’t gotten a response in three months, please check in.
 Simultaneous submissions are allowed.
 If something you’ve submitted is accepted elsewhere, please let us know.

 Submissions must be original.
 We accept reprints and previously published work.
 Authors retain the rights to their work, and individual rights revert to authors upon publication.
 If your work is previously unpublished and gets published again, we ask that you cite Blanket Sea as the place it first appeared.

 All submissions, along with a short third person bio, should be sent to email@example.com.
 A cover letter is optional.
 Pen names are fine.

 Creative Nonfiction: Our word count limit is 2,000, but the sweet spot is 500-1000 words.
 We accept essays, short memoir, flash essays, and book reviews pertaining to works around the themes of chronic illness, mental illness, and/or disability.
 If you’re the author of such a book, you can email us about it, and we’ll consider writing a review.
 Send 1 piece, review, or review pitch in the body of the email or attached as a Word doc or PDF.